 If you want to get to know a truly unique language, choose Hungarian at the University of Pittsburgh.
 Start at the beginner level in Hungarian 1 and build up your proficiency in the subsequent levels.
 Fulfill your language requirement and build confidence to speak, read, write and understand the language, whether you are learning it out of an interest in linguistics, the history of the region, your heritage, or just for fun.
 Yes.
 Fun!
-Taught by native Hungarian Viktoria Batista, you will also heighten your understanding of the culture and customs, and get a taste of Hungarian film, music, and literature.
-Sign up for a Global Studies or a REES Certificate, apply for a Fulbright Scholarship or a Nationality Room Scholarship and enhance your experience by studying in Hungary.
+Hungarian courses in the LCTL Center are taught by native Hungarian, Viktoria Batista, who is always ready to help you heighten your understanding of the culture and customs of Hungary, and give you a taste of Hungarian film, music, and literature.
+Sign up for a Global Studies, ESC, or REES Certificate, apply for a Fulbright Scholarship or a Nationality Room Scholarship and enhance your experience by studying in Hungary.
 We look forward to seeing you in our classes!

 Courses Offered